cescgie/cescgie.github.io/about/index.md

 Hello.
 My name is Yoggi Firmanda.
 I'm an Indonesian living in Berlin since 2010.
 I have bachelor's degree in Bachelor of Science for 'Angewandte Informatik'(Applied Science of Informatic) at HTW Berlin(University of Applied Science Berlin).

-I do really like to play football and badminton and i have passion for art and technology.
+I like playing football and badminton and i have passion for art and technology.

 More information can be found through [LinkedIn](http://linkedin.com/pub/yoggi-firmanda/90/98b/858).